lucabortoluzzi921/compl_reti/LAB-K2/README.md

      persistent storage.
 Try with `ip -4 address > shared/ip.txt` and open the file with `gedit` from the local file system.
    * Now stop the lab using `kathara lclean`.
      * Q9.
-What is the current states of images and running containers, after closing kathara?
+What is the current state of images and running containers after closing Kathara?
 Show the outputs of the proper `docker` commands.

 ## Reference commands